 Here we start with the diagram in U.S. measurements.
-You can find the metric version by scrolling down.

 The FINAL CUT EDGE of an Accordion Babes Pin-Up Calendar Photo is 12″ x 12″.

 There is an 1/8″ bleed outside of the FINAL CUT EDGE.
 The total image size should actually be 12.25″ x 12.25″ including the bleed.

 The LIVE AREA is an 11.5″ x 11.5″ square inside the FINAL CUT EDGE.